 Accommodations at Disney’s Fort Wilderness Resort

-The resort offers four types of accommodations.
+The resort offers five types of accommodations.
 The first two types of accommodations are categorized under “The Campsites at Disney’s Fort Wilderness Resort” on the Disney website.
 Disney does not categorize these as “value,” “moderate” or “deluxe,” instead sensibly giving them their own classification.

 “Tent or Pop-Up Campsites” are intended for people with tents or small campers.
 The Fort Wilderness Resort campground spaces allow two tents.
 You’re expected to bring your own tent, though there is an under-the-radar tent rental system run by Disney.
 They do not have a sewage hookup—you’ll be relying on shared bathrooms.